Augmented Reality in Newspapers: Technology and Uses

 Access to Mobile Technology

-People involved with the creation and use of AR features are getting excited about the increasing number of people with smart phones and tablets and about the potential uses of augmented reality.
-The problem of supplying mobile devices for AR to everyone who would like them or could benefit from them—such as children in schools—is a major one, however.
+People involved with the creation and use of AR features are getting excited about the increasing number of people with smartphones and tablets and about the potential uses of augmented reality.
+It's predicted that new uses for AR will appear this year.
+The problem of supplying mobile devices for augmented reality to everyone who would like them or could benefit from them—such as children in schools—is a major one, however.

-In the high school where I teach, there are many "haves" with their own mobile device but also a significant number of "have nots".
-The school has discussed getting a class set of tablets, but we haven't done this yet because it would be an expensive purchase.
-The high cost is a shame, because augmented reality could be very useful in education.
+In the high school where I used to teach, there were many "haves" with their own mobile device but also a significant number of "have nots".
+The school discussed getting a class set of tablets but never bought them because it would have been an expensive purchase.
+The high cost is a shame because augmented reality could be very useful in education.

 Newspapers of the Future